User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 The HCC Configuration page also supports the following configurations:

-- CMS-HCC risk adjustment eligible diagnosis filtering for the past year claims
+- CMS-HCC risk adjustment eligible diagnosis filtering for the past year claims — Select this setting to display only those diagnoses from the past year’s claims that are eligible for CMS-HCC risk adjustment.

 For diagnoses from athenaOne claims to be considered for risk adjustment, the claim must meet the following criteria:

 - Have at least one eligible CPT/HCPCS code.
-For more information, see the following CMS resource: Medicare Risk Adjustment Eligible CPT/HCPCS Codes)
+For more information, see the following CMS resource: Medicare Risk Adjustment Eligible CPT/HCPCS Codes).

 - Have a supported place of service.
 For more details, see Supported places of service for HCC diagnosis gaps.